JFusco/i-loader/README.md

 > Async or parallel, single image or multi image loader with progress using native Promises.

-ILoader is a very lightweight object to help with parallel and sequential image loading in an application. **ILoader has no UI** - it simply returns the consumer a progress/complete via callback/Promise based on the image queue that is passed.
+ILoader is a very lightweight object to help with parallel and sequential image loading in an application. **ILoader has no UI** - it simply returns the consumer a progress/complete via callback/Promise based on the image queue that is passed in.

 ## Getting Started ##
 #### Install